Pravets

-Today, the town is most famous for its computers and technology systems high school and the RIU golf resort complex.
+Today, the town is most famous for its computers and technology systems high school and the Hyatt Pravets golf resort complex.
 There is also a language high school by the name of Aleko Konstantinov.
 It prepares many students who continue their undergraduate education in Bulgaria, England, the US, Germany, and France.
 The Professional Computing and Technology Systems high school is one of two technical schools in Bulgaria, which prepares students for the Technical University in Sofia, Bulgaria, and allows for direct admission to the university to its top students.